Marketing Focus – Consumer Behaviour

 Not all purchases are equal!
-You take longer to make a purchasing decision to buy a new car, than you do at the supermarket, so your consumer behaviour is different depending on the type of purchasing decisions you’re making.
+You take longer to make a purchasing decision to buy a new car, than you do choosing cereal at the supermarket.
+This means that your consumer behaviour is different depending on the type of purchasing decisions you’re making.

-High involvement purchases such as a house or car requires complex decision making and the consumer will search for more information and consider other brands.
+High involvement purchases such as a house or car requires complex decision making.
+This means that the consumer will search for more information and consider other brands.

 For less important or repetitive purchases, little decision making is required and habit or brand loyalty tend to take over.